Incentives for Clean Hydrogen Production in the Inflation Reduction Act

 3.1.
 The Hydrogen Tax Credit

 The IRA creates a new tax credit (26 USC 45V – 45V in what follows) to subsidize the production of “clean” hydrogen.
 Hydrogen producers have the option of either receiving a credit equal to a specified dollar value per kilogram of hydrogen produced (a production tax credit; PTC) or a tax credit equal to a specified fraction of their capital expenses (an investment tax credit; ITC).
 These values depend on the life cycle greenhouse gas emissions associated with the hydrogen production and whether or not the hydrogen producer complies with the prevailing wage and apprenticeship requirements in the bill.
+The prevailing wage requirement is that the construction of the facility and any subsequent alteration or repair must pay workers at least the local prevailing wages for a similar activity as determined by the Secretary of Labor under the Davis-Bacon Act.
+With respect to apprenticeship, the IRA requires that apprentices supply up to 15 percent of the labor hours, depending on the first year of construction.
+These apply to any facility or alteration or repair of a component of a facility that begins construction 60 days after the Secretary of the Treasury issues regulations on these requirements.
 Table 1 lists the values for complying producers.
 If a producer is not in compliance with these requirements, the credit is reduced by a factor of five.
 Since these projects may also be eligible for tax-exempt bonds, if a project receives such financing, the amount of credit is reduced for both the ITC and PTC.

 In the case of the PTC, the tax credit is received for 10 years after the facility is placed into service.
 No facility that begins construction after 2032 qualifies, but modifications to facilities in service before 2023 can qualify.
 No facility may take both the 45V and carbon capture and sequestration tax credits.
 However, one can simultaneously take the 45V tax credit and most of the other tax credits for clean energy generation.

 The IRA also contains important provisions to let taxpayers monetize the tax credit, allowing various tax-exempt entities to receive a payment instead of a tax credit and allowing all taxpayers to receive such a payment for the PTC for the first five years.
+Many developers do not pay taxes in early years either because of tax-exempt status or because of other deductions, such as accelerated depreciation, and so cannot take immediate advantage of the tax credit.
 In addition, for all taxpayers, the credit is transferrable in return for cash, which allows monetization with fewer transaction costs as compared to bringing in an outside investor with tax appetite (i.e., a positive tax bill).
 Unlike many other tax credits in this bill, there are no bonuses for domestic content or development in energy communities.

 3.2.
 The Carbon Sequestration Tax Credit